pydio/pydio-doc-admin-guide/5_securing_your_data/6_auditing_accesses/1_ent_audit_log.md

 When using Supervisorctl (or systemd) service, audit logs are also available in the `~/.config/pydio/cells/logs/audit.log` file (rotated every day).

-This is the main menu of the audit logs that can be found in **Cells Console >> Audits**, you will be presented with the following page:
+This is the main menu of the audit logs that can be found in **Cells Console >> Audits >> Activity**, you will be presented with the following page:

 [:image:5_securing_your_data/auditing_accesses/audit_options.png]